CrossRef/event-data-user-guide/docs/data/transparency-authority-trust.md

 ## Relations

 Every subject-relation-object Event is an assertion made by the Agent.
 When deciding whether or not you trust an Event, you should look at the Agent ID and make your decision on that basis.
-Some Agents, like Crossref Metadata and DataCite Metadata, are operated by organisations that directly hold the data.
+Some Agents, like Crossref Metadata and DataCite Metadata, are operated by organizations that directly hold the data.
 Some Agents, like Reddit or Newsfeeds, observe things on the web and make assertions about what they saw.
 The Evidence Record provides the link between what the external party said and the Event.

 ## Landing Page to DOI mappings